DataDog/integrations-core/docs/developer/base/openmetrics.md

 -----

-OpenMetrics is used for collecting metrics via the CNCF-backed OpenMetrics format.
+OpenMetrics is used for collecting metrics using the CNCF-backed OpenMetrics format.
 This version is the default version for all new OpenMetric-checks, and it is compatible with Python 3 only.

 ## Interface